Lyft (NASDAQ:LYFT) Given New $18.00 Price Target at Credit Suisse Group

-Lyft (NASDAQ:LYFT – Get Free Report) had its price target reduced by equities researchers at Credit Suisse Group from $23.00 to $18.00 in a research note issued to investors on Wednesday, FlyOnTheWall reports.
-Credit Suisse Group’s target price would suggest a potential upside of 55.71% from the company’s current price.
+Lyft (NASDAQ:LYFT – Free Report) had its price objective cut by Credit Suisse Group from $23.00 to $18.00 in a report released on Wednesday morning, FlyOnTheWall reports.

-A number of other brokerages also recently commented on LYFT.
-Susquehanna cut their price objective on shares of Lyft from $11.00 to $9.00 in a research report on Monday, May 8th.
-Wedbush assumed coverage on shares of Lyft in a report on Tuesday, June 6th.
-They set a “neutral” rating and a $10.00 target price for the company.
-TD Cowen raised their target price on shares of Lyft from $9.00 to $11.00 and gave the company a “market perform” rating in a report on Wednesday, July 19th.
-Bank of America dropped their target price on shares of Lyft from $10.00 to $8.50 in a report on Friday, May 5th.
-Finally, Morgan Stanley decreased their price target on shares of Lyft from $11.00 to $10.00 in a research note on Thursday, May 18th.
-One equities research analyst has rated the stock with a sell rating, twenty-seven have issued a hold rating and six have issued a buy rating to the stock.
-According to data from MarketBeat, Lyft presently has an average rating of “Hold” and a consensus target price of $14.21.
+Several other research analysts also recently weighed in on the stock.
+Deutsche Bank Aktiengesellschaft cut their target price on shares of Lyft from $12.00 to $11.00 in a research note on Friday, May 5th.
+Tigress Financial cut their target price on shares of Lyft from $60.00 to $22.00 and set a buy rating for the company in a research note on Thursday, July 20th.
+TD Cowen boosted their target price on shares of Lyft from $9.00 to $11.00 and gave the company a market perform rating in a research note on Wednesday, July 19th.
+Jefferies Financial Group boosted their target price on shares of Lyft from $9.00 to $11.00 and gave the company a hold rating in a research note on Tuesday, July 25th.
+Finally, Wells Fargo & Company assumed coverage on shares of Lyft in a research note on Wednesday, June 7th.
+They issued an equal weight rating and a $9.00 target price for the company.
+One analyst has rated the stock with a sell rating, twenty-seven have issued a hold rating and six have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company has a consensus rating of Hold and a consensus target price of $14.21.

 Insiders Place Their Bets

-In other Lyft news, Director Logan Green sold 21,013 shares of Lyft stock in a transaction on Monday, May 22nd.
-The shares were sold at an average price of $8.06, for a total value of $169,364.78.
-Following the completion of the transaction, the director now owns 474,344 shares of the company’s stock, valued at $3,823,212.64.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-3.16% of the stock is currently owned by corporate insiders.
+In other Lyft news, Director Logan Green sold 21,013 shares of the stock in a transaction on Monday, May 22nd.
+The stock was sold at an average price of $8.06, for a total value of $169,364.78.
+Following the sale, the director now directly owns 474,344 shares of the company’s stock, valued at $3,823,212.64.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+3.16% of the stock is owned by corporate insiders.

 Lyft Company Profile